Prafukl/Prafukl-roadmap/README.md

 ## Contribution
 This roadmap is open to contributions.
 If you have any suggestions or want to add more resources or topics, please feel free to create a pull request.

-## License
-This roadmap is available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.